rbsvd/SmartWatch-Data-Analysis/README.md

-# Smart Watch Data Analysis
+# Title of the Project: Smart Watch Data Analysis

 ## Objective and Scope
 **Objective**: The goal of this project is to analyze smartwatch data to predict activity types and calories burned using various machine learning models.
 The specific objectives are: